-Lions Refund Depot Hillview Road, Augusta Opening Times:

-Thursday 8-12 midday Saturday 8-12 midday

-CONTAINER DEPOSIT SCHEME (CDS) - 10 CENTS -LIONS CLUB OF LEEUWIN
+Lions Refund Depot Hillview Road, Augusta Opening Times: Thursday 8-12 midday Saturday 8-12 midday CONTAINER DEPOSIT SCHEME (CDS) - 10 CENTS -LIONS CLUB OF LEEUWIN will be returned to the customer.
+They must be CLEAN.

 Under the WARRRL (WA Reduce Reuse Recycle Ltd) agreement, ALL cans and containers must be CLEAN and in GOOD CONDITION.